mizmay/map-gl-style-build/INSTALLATION.md

 ### For Editing and Rebuilding Styles

-1. Make a change to a style attribute in one of the files under `template/layers`
+#### 1. Make a change to a style attribute

+Find the attribute you want to change in one of the files under `template/layers`.

 If you are starting from scratch, see the [README](README.md) for the file directory structure you should have or create.

+If you are creating a new layer, add it to the render-ordered list of layers in `templates/variants`

-2. Boot up a local web server so you can preview the results of your changes locally
+#### 2. Boot up a local web server

+This is so you can preview the results of your changes locally.

 I recommend [Caddy](https://caddyserver.com/docs/install), a web server that automatically handles HTTPS certificates and provides excellent performance for local development.
 It's particularly useful for map development because it can serve static files and handle CORS properly.
 Once installed, you can run it with: